Injury Attorneys | Restoring LivesTM

 Heading to court can be a hassle.
 It can get expensive, and it’s time-consuming.
-Before you take the plunge and hire an attorney, consider writing your own demand letter first.
-Then, schedule a consultation with an Indianapolis attorney for review.
+For the possibility to settle out of court, consider writing a demand letter first.

 A demand letter is a formal letter sent to an opposing party before a lawsuit is filed that demands some sort of compensation.
 The letter would contain a demand for financial compensation, redoing a flawed job, or having the other party fulfill their end of a bargain, for example.
 The goal is to present the information in such a way that it would be possible to settle out of court.

-You can take a stab at writing one yourself by following these 7 tips for writing a strong demand letter.
+You can take a stab at writing a demand letter yourself.
+Follow these tips to write a strong demand letter.

 Avoid attacking the other party.
 Instead, make sure that you approach the letter professionally.
 Present the facts objectively and without insults or aggressive threats.
 If you do end up going to court, a judge will need to see the letter as well, and aggressive threats can reflect poorly on the outcome of your case.